 The construction of authorities given by powers of attorney1 has given rise to a multiplicity of cases, of which the following are examples, which serve to indicate the extent to which the court, following its strict rules of construction, will allow actual expressions to imply incidental powers.

 A power to deal with land gives authority to sell, the conditions of sale depending on the wording of the authority2, but not to sell that portion included in a voluntary settlement3.
-A general power gives authority to instruct a solicitor4, to sue5, and to submit to arbitration6; but, when given to act
+A general power gives authority to instruct a solicitor4, to sue5, and to

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.